Our Team

 Marie Morrison

 Marie Morrison is a dynamic veteran leader and innovator with over 20 years of experience in housing and homelessness.
 She joined the Canadian Alliance to End Homelessness as the Director of the 20,000 Homes Campaign in 2017.
-Under her leadership, the 20,000 Home Campaign exceeded its goal and relaunched in 2019 as Built for Zero Canada, focussed on ending chronic and veteran homelessness.
+Under her leadership, the 20,000 Home Campaign exceeded its goal and relaunched in 2019 as Built for Zero Canada, focused on ending chronic and veteran homelessness.
 Prior to joining CAEH, Marie worked for 15 years with the Region of Waterloo delivering federal, provincial and local funding and working with community partners to create a housing focused system designed to end homelessness.
 Waterloo was the first community in the 20,000 Homes Campaign to pilot a Registry Week and was one of the first to achieve a quality By-Name List.
 Over the years, Marie has participated in many federal and provincial advisory groups.
 She was one of two people from Canada chosen to participate in the inaugural Institute for Global Homelessness Leadership Program.

-Deputy Director, Built for Zero Canada
+Acting Director, Reduce, Built for Zero Canada

 CHANTAL PERRY